lavishay-technion/ansible_shallow/01_setup/README.md

 ---

-# Dynamic Inventory
+# Dynamic Inventories

-- Mostly can be implemented where there is API for managing vm's
+Mostly can be implemented where there is API for managing vm's
 - Cloud
 - Virtual environment

-- Why do we need `Dynamic Inventory`, if you already have `Static Inventory` ?
+Why do we need `Dynamic Inventory`, if you already have `Static Inventory` ?

 #### And

-- If `Dynamic Inventory` exists , What's the point in having `Static Inventory` ?
+If `Dynamic Inventory` exists , What's the point in having `Static Inventory` ?

 ---